h4rvey-g/Note-Blog/content/USMLE/Psychiatry/Antidepressants.md

 ## Mirtazapine
 - Mechanism of action
 	- <span style="background:rgba(240, 200, 0, 0.2)">Selective α2-adrenergic antagonist → ↑ [[Neurotransmitters|serotonin]] and norepinephrine release</span>
-	- 5-HT2 and 5-HT3 receptor antagonists → ↑ effect of serotonin on free 5-HT1 receptor is the likely cause of antidepressant action
+	- 5-HT2 and [[Antiemetics|5-HT3 receptor antagonists]] → ↑ effect of serotonin on free 5-HT1 receptor is the likely cause of antidepressant action
 	- H1 antagonist
 - Indications: [[major depressive disorder|major depressive disorder]], especially in patients who are underweight and/or who have [[Insomnia disorder|insomnia]]
 - Side effects